meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-01-13-amplify-program.md

 ## Five Takeaways from the 2020 Amplify Program

 The program ran for nine weeks from June through early August 2020.
 All nine agencies who started the program completed it.
-Here&#39;s what we learned:
+Here’s what we learned:

 #### A successful structure to accommodate different needs